 Can I Prevent the Lifting Cable from Breaking?

-Although you cannot completely prevent a cable from breaking, regular maintenance of the system will add years to its lifespan.
-Cables usually break due to either age or damage.
+While you can’t completely prevent a garage door cable from breaking, regular maintenance can significantly extend its lifespan.
+Cables usually fail due to age, wear, or damage, but a well-maintained system will last much longer.

 A Safe Job Well Done